NLCaceres/my-portfolio/react-client/README.md

         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
 #### Changes Coming Soon
+- Drop "React" top import in files since React 17 no longer needs to call createElement from it.
+  - Thanks to a new JSX transform under the Babel/Typescript compiler's hood, React can choose to just import any needed hooks instead.
+- Drop Bootstrap Carousel for an implementation that better handles lazy loading AWS Cloudfront-served images
 - Typescript
   - Update files containing JSX from '.jsx' to '.tsx'
     - '.tsx' is mandatory when using Typescript
     - Even test files can get a '.test.tsx' file extension to usx JSX
-- Drop "React" top import in files since React 17 no longer needs to call createElement from it.
-  - Thanks to a new JSX transform under the Babel/Typescript compiler's hood, React can choose to just import any needed hooks instead.
 - React-Router
   - Swap in the 6.4 Data API
 - React-Spring